MahdiHajibabaei/unified-embedding/README.md

 This repository contains the code and instruction needed to replicate the experiments done in paper: [Unified Hypersphere Embedding for Speaker Recognition](https://arxiv.org/abs/1807.08312)

 Note: In late 2018, collectors of the dataset changed the structure of dataset which is no longer compatible with parse_list function.
-If you want to use the pipeline with newly structured dataset, write a function that creates *_set and *_label for training, validation and testing.
+If you wish to use the pipeline with newly structured dataset, write a function that creates *_set and *_label for training, validation and testing.

 In this work, we first train a ResNet-20 with the typical softmax and cross entropy loss function and then fine-tune the network with more discriminative loss function such as A-Softmax, AM-Softmax and logistic margin.